emiago/sipgo/example/proxysip/README.md

 # Stress testing UDP with sipp (sipgo and opensips)

-*SIPGO can handle a lot of calls in sec, and lot of performance improvements are done.*
+*SIPGO can handle a lot of calls in sec, and lot of performance improvements is done.*
-We are comparing with `opensips` (C based) so you can find similar configuration for opensips, handling simple proxy behavior.
+We are comparing with `opensips` (C based) and you can find similar configuration for opensips, which has a simple proxy behavior.

 **NOTE**: *Consider this test results are not `100%` accurate.
 They probably need better setup, but for now they are added for some overview.*